Tegelstenen/SSRS/README.md

 <details><summary style="font-size: 14px; font-weight: bold;">Extended Description</summary>

-Everythin is orchastrated under the `main.py` file.
+Everythin is orchestrated under the `main.py` file.
 The steps taken are:

 1. Querying to the database using `db_query.py`
-    * First we find the seuence where RPM is greater or equal to 0 to find where the boats are actually moving.
+    * First we find the sequence where RPM is greater or equal to 0 to find where the boats are actually moving.
     * This is used to determining boat trips for each boat and then we make the queries on all of the data based of these trips
     * This saves a lot of different csv files for each boat, each trip, and each variable, like:
     ```